 Below are the details for each of the four portfolios.

-The Wealthsimple Basic portfolio is the simplest of the four.
+The Wealthsimple Basic plan is the simplest of the four.
 It’s designed for accounts with balances between zero and $100,000.
-The management fee is 0.50% per year, with the first $5,000 managed free.
+The management fee is 0.50% per year.

 It offers the following services:

 - Tax-loss harvesting

 - A personalized portfolio

 The Basic Portfolio can be set up in one of three types:

 - Conservative portfolio, which includes 65% bonds and 35% stocks.